ramojus/KISS_WS2812B/README.md

 - [Adafruit_NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel)
 - [TinyWS2812B](https://github.com/derAndroidPro/TinyWS2812B) (this one being the most simple and readable I could find)

-Most of these libraries seem overcomplicated and are hard to read.
+Most of these libraries, to me, seem a bit overcomplicated and are hard to read.
 That and a desire to understand Arduino better have led me to create my own library that hopefully doesn't suffer from these issues.
 All this said, having the libraries mentioned above as a reference helped me a lot when creating this library.

 ## Installation